-- In Kuwait, under a high emissions scenario, mean annual temperature is projected to rise by about 6.2°C on average from 1990 to 2100.
-If global emissions decrease rapidly, the temperature rise is limited to about 1.7°C. - In Kuwait, under a high emissions scenario, and without large investments in adaptation, an annual average of 594,500 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If global emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes) the annual affected population could be limited to about 300 people.
-Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century - In Kuwait, under a high emissions scenario heat-related deaths in the elderly (65+ years) are projected to increase to about 51 deaths per 100,000 by 2080 compared to the estimated baseline of under 3 deaths per 100,000 annually between 1961 and 1990.
-A rapid reduction in global emissions could limit heat-related deaths in the elderly to about 11 deaths per 100,000 in 2080.
+- Under a high emissions scenario, mean annual temperature is projected to rise by about 5°C on average from 1990 to 2100.
+If emissions decrease rapidly, the temperature rise is limited to about 1.5°C - Under a high emissions scenario, and without large investments in adaptation, an annual average of about 81,300 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
+If emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes) the annual affected population could be limited to about 100 people.
+Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century. - Under a high emissions scenario heat-related deaths in the elderly [65+ years] are projected to increase to about 34 deaths per 100,000 by 2080 compared to the estimated baseline of just over 3 deaths per 100,000 annually between 1961 and 1990.
+A rapid reduction in emissions could limit heat-related deaths in the elderly to about 7 deaths per 100,000 in 2080.